Skip to main content

 This transformation is not achieved through human effort or moral striving.
 It is the result of God’s own life at work within the believer through the Holy Spirit.

 As explored more fully in Honorable and Effective Promises and Through Honorable and Effective Promises We Overcome, God’s promises function as instruments of divine power.
-They operate in believers to bring about what God has purposed and promised (established on nothing greater than His oath, which he can not go back on, so according to his promises which fulfills his purpose) aligning lives with His will and purposes.
+They operate in believers to bring about what God has purposed and promised (established on nothing greater than His oath, which he can not go back on, so according to his promises which fulfills his purpose) aligning lives with His will and purpose.

 Escaping Corruption Through Participation, Not Performance